encore428/amtodo/README.md

-## Fundamentals in Developer Tools - Day 3 Homework
+# Fundamentals in Developer Tools - Day 3 Homework

+The app has been deployed at https://encoreamtodo.herokuapp.com/

-# Using the same code base.
+## Using the same code base.

 This refers to the code contained in the repository https://github.com/stanleynguyen/amongus-todo.
 In order not to run into unnecessary confusions, I copied the code and create this separate repository instead of performing a fork.
 You may refer to the original repository for original `README.me` and other documentation.

-# Create a Dockerfile for the code base
+## Create a Dockerfile for the code base

 `Dockerfile` was created.
-This Dockerfile starts with an image of `alpine`.
+It starts with an image of `alpine`.
 It continues to install `nodejs` and `npm`.
 After that, application folders and files are copied into a docker working directory by the name `app`, followed by `npm install`.
 Port `3000` is then exposed.
 Finally, to make the docker image executable, entry point was created to run `npm start` on start up.

 Creation of `Dockerfile` does not create a docker imgae.
 It only defines the parameters related to its creation.
-Normall, the command `docker image ...` has to be used to create it.
+Normally, the command `docker image ...` has to be used to create it.
 In this exercise, the creation will be automated.
 See next step.

 This <a href="https://www.youtube.com/watch?v=EIHY_CY5J0k">YouTube clip</a> gives a very easy to understand and follow account of the process, and was the reference for this step of the exercise.

-# CI/CD
+## CI/CD

 `.github/workflows/docker-containers.yml` was created and it begins with these lines: